8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/images/content.md

 You've probably noticed that the `h1` text became larger and bold.
 This is the default style being applied by the browser.

-We'll get there, but first, we should talk about the next biggest feature that makes the Internet, [linking documents](../links/).
+We'll get there, but first, we should discuss the next biggest feature that makes the Internet the Inernet, [linking documents](/essays-and-editorials/webdev/absolute-beginners/links/).